 B Shed Cafe & Grill

 B Shed Café & Grill has great coffee and a range of reasonably priced meals and snacks available from the fabulous waterfront location.
 You can sit inside B Shed or outside on the café deck and watch the working port.
 The cafe is also available for functions.
-(Phone Denis on 9336 7363.)
+(Phone 9336 7363.)
 More information here.

 B Shed Cafe & Grill